Thanks to administration and financial support, PYWA accomplishing goals it set long ago

 While Kuhn is excited to share videos with all PYWA members, he hopes these videos become standard viewing for all youth workers as they create faithful, inclusive and loving space for all.
 Having access to the LGBTQIA+ Youth videos and the Crossroads Antiracism and Organization Training videos, he said, are more than worth the price of a PYWA membership.

-PYWA is also preparing for its Youth Workers Day of Sabbath on Thursday, May 27.
-Next week PYWA board member Lauren Scott and others will begin stuffing Sabbath Boxes, which will be sent to those participating in a day of rest and connection.
+On PYWA’s Youth Workers Day of Sabbath on May 27, PYWA board member Lauren Scott and others stuffed Sabbath Boxes, which were sent to those participating in a day of rest and connection.

 “It’s been fun partnering with different people who are helping us fill these boxes,” Scott said.
 “Camp and conference centers have given us plenty of swag.
 Prayers have been sent along with mugs, and there are options for summer resources for youth workers to consider.”

 Because of the pandemic, Scott said it was important these Sabbath boxes contain tangible items to help the youth workers fill connected to one another, to God and to themselves.
-As a seminary student at Columbia Theological Seminary and part-time youth worker at a church, she is looking forward to the May 27 Sabbath Day.
+As a seminary student at Columbia Theological Seminary and part-time youth worker at a church, she said she was looking forward to the May 27 Sabbath Day.